Welcome to today's edition of the Rush 24-7 podcast.

 At any rate, why is it those are the two guys who were set up here as final arbiters?

-Well, who who created them?
+Well, who created them?

-The liberals, the Democrat Party.
+The left, the liberals, the Democrat Party.

-They're the ones that have legitimized them, and what's ironic and funny about this is now they gotta deal with them.
+And what's ironic and funny about this is now they got to deal with them.

 NBC and CBS.

-They've set them up, and now these guys are turning on them.
+And now these guys are turning on them.

-But it's it's hilarious to see this.
+But it's hilarious to see this.

 The left's created its own monster, its own Frankenstein, and Frankenstein's attacking the doctor.

-The monster's attacking the doctor.
+The monster's attacking the doctor here.

-It's just it's it's amazing to see.
+It's just, it's amazing to see.

-Drive by media reporter in New York today asked Reverend Al about the nasty things he said about the Duke case.
+Drive-by media reporter in New York today asked Reverend Al about the nasty things he said about the Duke case.

-Uh, but Al shouts him down in no bullhorn in this case and changes the subject.
+But Al shouts him down in no bullhorn in this case and changes the subject.

-Uh this is why Reverend Sharpton was over there trying to protest at BlackRock in the rain.
+Unidentified reporter, and this is why Reverend Sharpton was over there trying to protest at BlackRock in the rain.

-Reverend the three gentlemen at Duke University, you said some things about them.
+Reverend, the three gentlemen at Duke University, you said some things about them.

 How do you feel now?

-But did I attack them or did I You said some very nasty things?
+You said some very nasty things.

 What did I say?